Thermal Production of Massless Dark Photons: Conclusions

 In Sec.~\ref{Thermal production} the DP thermal production rate per unit of volume, $\gamma_d$, has been computed and the final result has been summarized in Eqs.~(\ref{gammadSum}) and~(\ref{alpha}).
 The rate grows with temperature as $T^8/M^4$ with a coefficient $\alpha/\pi^3$ that can naturally be as large as$~\sim 10$: this order of magnitude is obtained by assuming all coefficients ($c_i$, $\tilde c_i$, with $i=b,w,p$, and $C_u$, $C_d$ and $C_e$) of the dimension-six operators in~(\ref{Leff}) to be of order 1.
 Of course, some or many coefficients could be zero in some specific models and $\alpha$ can be smaller in those cases.

 The corresponding DP yield $Y_d$ has been computed in Sec.~\ref{Dark-photon yield} solving analytically the relevant Boltzmann equation.
 The analytic solution is given in~(\ref{Ysol}) and the value of $Y_d$ at the EW scale is plotted as a function of $M$ in Fig.~\ref{YvM}.
 These results show that the DP production is most effective at large temperatures, which are as close as possible to the cutoff compatibly with the validity of the effective field theory, and $Y_d$ can reach its equilibrium value at temperatures above all SM particle masses, even if $M$ is several orders of magnitude above the EW scale.
+As a result, we also note that the DP production computed here also applies to a massive DP as long as its mass is very small compared to the large temperatures at which the production is maximized.
+For example, this is always the case when the DP mass is much below the EW scale.
+For previous computations of massive DP thermal production for temperatures much below the EW scale see Refs.~\cite{Redondo:2008ec,Vogel:2013raa,Ng:2014iqa,Fradette:2014sza}.

 Finally, the corresponding DP contribution to $N_{\rm eff}^{(\nu)}$ has been determined in Sec.~\ref{NeffSec} (see Eq.~(\ref{DeltaNeff})).
 This prediction is in good agreement with current observations and will be tested with future measurements such as those of CMB-S4.